mzanetti79/LaboratoryOfComputationalPhysics/README.md

 `git fetch upstream`

-  * The default branch is `master`, you should now create your how development branch where to play and exercise with the code:
+  * The default branch is `master`, you should now create your  development branch where to play and exercise with the code.
+Note that however you have a branch corresponding to you (name_surname) in the upstream repository (`upstream/name_surname`): that is the branch you should point the pull request to.
+In order to set up a proper development cycle, you must create a branch that *tracks* `upstream/name_surname`:

-`git branch`
+`git branch -vv`

-`git checkout -b DEV_BRANCH_NAME`
+`git checkout -b DEV_BRANCH_NAM upstream/name_surname`

 Now you `master` and `DEV_BRANCH_NAME` are the identical, work on the latter will tracked and later committed.